baguswijaksono/cpns-scrap/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. search result pages to scrape.